Rsantct/pe.audio.sys/pe.audio.sys/README.md

 # Controling the system

-A web page front end is provided so you can easily control the system as well your integrated music players.
+- A web page front end is provided so you can easily control the system as well your integrated music players.

-**@rripio** has also an IR interface than can be adapted to control through by an infrared remote.
+- An IR interface is provided to control through by an infrared remote.

 Anyway the control of the system works through by **a TCP listening socket** that accepts **a set of commands**.

 Some commands have aliases to keep backwards compatibility from FIRtro or pre.di.c controllers.

+## Preamp control

+All commands prefixed with `preamp`.
+This prexix can be omited.

 ### Geeting help